lps-rocks/Pelican-Keeper/README.md

 ```
 ### ConsolidateEmbeds

-> Consolidates all the server information into a single embed message if true.
+> Consolidate all the server information into a single embed message if true.
 And if false, it will create an embed message for each game server you have on pelican.
 >
 > Note that you will run into discord rate limits if you have this option off, and you have a few game servers on pelican.